-More than 98 new active substances were approved in Europe over the past 20 years for oncology.
-Countless other medications are currently being developed: oncology accounts for approximately 31% of the registered biopharmaceutical active substances.
+More than 98 new active substances in the field of oncology were approved in Europe between 1996 and 2016; 11 new cancer medications with a new active substance were added in 2017.
+Countless other medications are currently being developed: approx. 30 % of biopharmaceutical active substances in phase II and III are attributable to oncology.